iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Relationship properties

-It is now possible to include relationship properties into content using a newly added [`RelatedPropertiesSpecification.relationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-relationshipproperties) attribute.
-Properties of the relationship and category of the target class are categorized under relationship category if any relationship properties are included.
-If only target class properties are included, then relationship category is not created by default.
+Properties that are defined on [ECRelationshipClass](../bis/ec/ec-relationship-class.md) can now be included in content using newly added [`RelatedPropertiesSpecification.relationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-relationshipproperties) attribute.

-It's now also possible to move related properties under a relationship category even when there are no relationship properties.
-To force this behavior, the new [`RelatedPropertiesSpecification.forceCreateRelationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-forcecreaterelationshipcategory) attribute can be used.
+When relationship properties are shown, or [`RelatedPropertiesSpecification.forceCreateRelationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-forcecreaterelationshipcategory) attribute is set to `true`, all information coming from that relationship, including related instance properties, will be organized within a category named after the relationship class.

 ## ColorDef validation